 If a person has paid, or received, a dividend, or an in specie dividend, that is exempt, or partially exempt, from dividends tax, that person must submit a return in respect of that dividend to the Commissioner by the last day of the month following the month during which the dividend is paid or received.
-From 8 January 2016 the recipient of foreign dividends, paid by foreign companies, that are exempt from dividends tax need not submit a return.
+From 19 January 2017 investors receiving dividends from tax-free investments do not have to submit an exempt dividends tax return to SARS following the receipt of every dividend payment.

-If a dividend is subject to a reduced rate of tax, because of the application of a double tax agreement, the company withholding the tax has to submit to SARS the declaration on which it relied at the time and in the manner prescribed by the Commissioner.
+If a dividend is subject to a reduced rate of tax, because of the application of a double tax agreement, the company withholding the tax has to submit to SARS the declaration on which it relied.